ibc/protoojs.org/documentation/api/index.md

 An object with information about the sender of the request (usually a [peer](#peer)).
 This field can only be added to the JSON body by the Protoo server when the application forwards an incoming request to any online peer, or when the application generates a request by its own.

 <div markdown='1' class='note'>
-If a request containing a `sender` field is received by the Protoo server it is ignored, as the server determines the source peer by the transport from which the request was received.
+If a request containing a `sender` field is received by the Protoo server it would be ignored.
+The server determines the source peer by the transport from which the request is received.
 </div>

 When the sender of a request is a peer, the `sender` field has the following fields: